-‘Big Brother 20’ Week 12 Spoilers: POV Winner Revealed
+‘Big Brother’ 20 Week 12 Spoilers: POV Winner Revealed

 After this week, “Level 6” will make up 75 percent of the house and will likely be the final three.
 JC has yet to win a competition and will have to pull an HOH out of thin air to ensure he makes it to the final three.

 Big Brother has changed its schedule timing for this week with two evictions set to play out.
-Catch the CBS show when it hits the air Sunday and Wednesday for the first eviction at 8 p.m.
+Catch the CBS show when it hits the air on Sunday and Wednesday for the first eviction at 8 p.m.
 EST, and Thursday for the second eviction at 9 p.m.
 EST.